randym32/Anki.Vector.Documentation/documents/vector-enhancement-proposals/VEP2 - Package management for modules on Vector.md

 ### Adding a restart step after installation

+If `vector-pkg` is by called the modified `update-engine` it can tell it to restart the application or reboot the operating system after the package has installed.
+This is done using a `restart_type=` key  in the `[META]` section.

-There are four different ways to restart after applying the package.
+There are four different values to say how  to restart after applying the package.
 To simply restart Vector's application:

-    [post_deploy]
-    0=systemctl stop anki-robot.target
-    1=sleep
-    2=systemctl start anki-robot.target
+    [META]
+    restart_type=restart

 To restart Vector's application, but silently -- that is, not play the *InitialWakeUp* animation:

-    [post_deploy]
-    0=systemctl stop anki-robot.target
-    1=sleep
-    2=echo 1 > /data/maintenance_reboot
-    3=systemctl start anki-robot.target

-If `vector-pkg` is by called the modified `update-engine` it can tell it to reboot the operating system after the package has installed, using the key `reboot_after_install` in the `META` section.
-For example:

     [META]
-    reboot_after_install=1
+    restart_type=maintenance-restart

+To reboot the operating system after the package has installed:

+    [META]
+    restart_type=reboot

 The following will reboot the operating system using a "maintenance reboot" so that the *InitialWakeUp* animation is not played:

-    [post_deploy]
-    0=/anki/bin/vic-log-event update-engine robot.maintenance_reboot success
-    1=echo 1 > /data/maintenance_reboot
+    [META]
+    restart_type=maintenance-reboot

 ## Cavaets